mads-hartmann/blog.mads-hartmann.com/blog.mads-hartmann.com/_posts/2022-10-18-use-cases-for-nix.md

 To be fair "Developer Environments" is a rather loosely defined term, and as far as I can tell, Nix can only help with a sub-set of what I'd consider a "Developer Environment".
 Even so, it's an important part.
 I'm hoping to use Nix to install all the tools that I need, and do so in a **declarative** and **reproducible** way.

-The industry seems to have standardized on using container images as a way to package developer environments and I can understand why: It's very flexible and has a look of great tools and services that developers already know how to use.
+The industry seems to have standardized on using container images as a way to package developer environments and I can understand why: It's very flexible and there is a whole ecosystem of great tools and services that developers already know how to use.

 However, I have two qualms about using container images: